Vaibhav8701/Bank-Management-System-in-Python/README.md

 # Scope for Improvements

-Save account data permanently using SQLite/MySQL instead of memory.
+1.Save account data permanently using SQLite/MySQL instead of memory.

-Add authentication (PIN/password) for security.
+2.Add authentication (PIN/password) for security.

-Provide transaction history for each account.
+3.Provide transaction history for each account.

-Create a GUI (Tkinter) or Web App (Flask/Django) for better usability.
+4.Create a GUI (Tkinter) or Web App (Flask/Django) for better usability.